 While contributions to a traditional IRA are tax deductible subject to the income limits discussed above, contributions to a Roth IRA are funded with after-tax dollars and are not tax deductible.
 In exchange for forgoing that tax deduction now, your investment will grow tax-free.

-For example, if you contribute $6,000 per year to an IRA beginning at age 40 for the next 25 years, you’d end up with more than $518,000 at age 65 assuming a hypothetical 8% annual growth rate.
-If you made these investments in a traditional IRA, any withdrawals you make on the $518,000 would be taxable income.
-By contrast, if you made these investments in a Roth IRA, you wouldn’t owe any taxes on the $518,000 when you begin taking withdrawals.
+For example, if you contribute $6,500 per year to an IRA beginning at age 40 for the next 25 years, you’d end up with $561,280 at age 65 assuming a hypothetical 8% annual growth rate.
+If you made these investments in a traditional IRA, any withdrawals you make would be taxable income.
+By contrast, if you made these investments in a Roth IRA, you wouldn’t owe any taxes when you begin taking withdrawals.

 Another way to think of contributions to a Roth IRA vs. a traditional IRA is taxes now vs. taxes later.
 Would you rather get a tax deduction now for contributing to a traditional IRA and pay taxes on the money later when you begin making withdrawals?
 Or would you rather skip getting the tax deduction now with a Roth IRA so you don’t need to pay taxes later when your investment has hopefully grown significantly due to compounding?